MicrosoftDocs/dynamics365-guidance/guidance/business-processes/hire-to-retire-manage-employee-time-attendance-overview.md

 ### Enhanced compliance and accuracy

-By utilizing Dynamics 365 for time and attendance management and leave and absence management, organizations can achieve higher levels of compliance and accuracy in workforce data.
+By using Dynamics 365 for time and attendance management and leave and absence management, organizations can achieve higher levels of compliance and accuracy in workforce data.
 The system's ability to define and enforce time and attendance policies ensures adherence to regulatory requirements and internal guidelines.
 Features such as automated timesheet reviews and approvals contribute to accuracy by minimizing errors in recorded work hours.

 KPIs for measuring this benefit include a reduction in payroll errors, decreased instances of non-compliance with labor regulations, and improved audit readiness, showcasing the system's commitment to maintaining data integrity and legal compliance.